Discover more at Wallington

 Find out when Wallington is open, how to get here, the things to see and do and more.

 Covering nearly 13,500 acres of countryside, the Wallington Estate includes miles of footpaths, 15 tenanted farms, and the village of Cambo.
 Get active on a day out by strolling along one of the scenic walking trails or cycling the Dragon cycle trail.
-While you’re out, spot wildlife including red squirrels, otters and white-clawed crayfish.
+You can also slow down and relax in our Wellbeing Woods.
+While you’re out, spot wildlife including birds, otters and white-clawed crayfish.

 There are miles of footpaths and trails on this Northumberland estate.
 Some of the walks take you through fields where there may be livestock at certain times of the year.
 Read our tips for walking near livestock.